Jays score early, often in 11-7 win over Rangers | Globalnews.ca

 UP NEXT

 Rangers LHP Martin Perez (10-6, 2.82 ERA) will start Sunday’s series finale.
 He was sixth in the AL in ERA going into Saturday, has lost his last two starts, including 1-0 at Houston last Monday.
-The Blue Jays didn’t name a starter before Saturday’s game.
+Jays RHP Trevor Richards (3-1, 4.72) will serve as the opener of a bullpen game for the second time in nine days.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports